JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 - [](#test)
 - [](#verify)

 ## Settings

 **Plugin ID: `org.jetbrains.intellij.platform.settings`**

-If you define repositories within the <path>settings.gradle.kts</path> using the `dependencyResolutionManagement` Gradle, make sure to include the Settings plugin in your <path>settings.gradle.kts</path>.
+If repositories are defined within the <path>settings.gradle.kts</path> using the `dependencyResolutionManagement` Gradle, make sure to include the Settings plugin in your <path>settings.gradle.kts</path>.

 See [](tools_intellij_platform_gradle_plugin.md#configuration.dependencyResolutionManagement) for more details.